 Our secondary school is the oldest of the city; it was founded in 1887 and has 750 students aged 11 to 16 -the age when compulsory education ends in France.

 More on the school's history.
 See [ PHOTOS ]

 Our school has 22 classes, but also a unit of 10 Special Education classes called SEGPA (section d’enseignement général et professionnel adapté) for students with learning difficulties (and sometimes behavioral problems) and a Special Needs Unit - ULIS (Unité Locale d’Inclusion Scolaire) for students with intellectual disability.

-Our school is also one of the rare in the region to individualize the curricula of students with high intellectual potential (EIP, Elèves Intellectuellement Précoces).
+Our school also individualizes the curricula of pupils with high intellectual potential (EIP, Elèves Intellectuellement Précoces).

 There are also special classes dedicated to music (CHAM) and rugby (Section Sportive), the most popular sport in the region, in partnership with the local music conservatory and the city’s professional rugby team.

 All our students learn the English Language from year 7 to year 10.
 (6th grade to 9th grade)